Best things to do in India

 Kanha National Park is a paradise for wildlife watchers © Santanu Banik/Shutterstock

-3. Gokarna's sacred beaches
+3. Bliss out on Gokarna's sacred beaches

 Among India’s most scenically situated sacred sites, Gokarna lies between a broad white-sand beach and the verdant foothills of the Western Ghats.